9 tips to find cheap flights

 One of the great things about being alive in the 21st century is the democratization of travel.
 More and more people in Western societies can now afford to go on a trip every now and then, even to faraway destinations that their parents and grandparents could only dream of!

 Thrifty travellers (like myself!) are always looking to save a penny, while others enjoy the glamour of dining at the best restaurants and staying at fancy hotels during their time abroad.
-You can adapt pretty much every aspect of your trip to your budget, but flights are the one thing that is hard to customise.
+You can adapt pretty much every aspect of your trip to your budget, but flights are the one thing that are hard to customise.
 Luckily, we’ve put together a list of tips and tricks to find cheap flights, regardless of your destination… you can thank us later!

 1. Have a budget

 First things first: how much can you spend on your flights?
-Knowing your budget is key when planning a trip abroad and you should establish the amount you’re willing to pay to get to your destination.
+Knowing your budget is key when planning a trip abroad, and you should establish the amount you’re willing to pay to get to your destination.
 In fact, if you’re flexible about where to go, you can even pick a destination based on price!

 2. Use flight search engines